micmejia/bible-dump/NKJV/Zephaniah/Zeph 3.md

 Sing, O daughter of Zion!
 Shout, O Israel!
 Be glad and rejoice with all _your_ heart, O daughter of Jerusalem!

 ###### 15
 The Lord has taken away your judgments, He has cast out your enemy.
-The King of Israel, the Lord, _is_ in your midst; You shall [^f]see disaster no more.
+The King of Israel, the Lord, _is_ in your midst; You shall see disaster no more.

 ###### 16
 In that day it shall be said to Jerusalem: "Do not fear; Zion, let not your hands be weak.